espocrm/documentation/docs/development/metadata/app-popup-notifications.md

 *string*

-A view for a popup notification.
+A view for the popup notification.

 ## interval